smirarab/ASTRAL/README.template.md

 DESCRIPTION:
 -----------
 ASTRAL is a Java program for estimating a species tree given a set of unrooted gene trees.
 ASTRAL is statistically consistent under multi-species coalescent model (and thus is useful for handling ILS).
 It finds the tree that maximizes the number of induced quartet trees in the set of gene trees that are shared by the species tree.
-The algorithm has an exact version that can run for small datasets (less than 18 taxa) and a more useful version that can handle large datasets (103 taxa an 800 genes were analyzed in few minutes).
+The algorithm has an exact version that can run for small datasets (less than 18 taxa) and a more useful version (its default) that can handle large datasets (tested for up to 1000 taxa and 1000 genes).

 The algorithm used is described in:

 S. Mirarab, R. Reaz, Md.
 S. Bayzid, T. Zimmermann, M.S.
 Swenson, and T. Warnow1 "ASTRAL: Genome-Scale Coalescent-Based Species Tree Estimation", accepted in ECCB 2014 and to appear in Bioinformatics.

+The code given here corresponds to ASTRAL-II (under reivew).

 See our [tutorial](astral-tutorial.md) in addition to the rest of this README file.

 Email: `astral-users@googlegroups.com` for questions.

 INSTALLATION:
 -----------
 There is no installation required to run ASTRAL.
 You simply need to download the [zip file](https://github.com/smirarab/ASTRAL/raw/master/__astral.zip__) and extract the contents to a folder of your choice.
 Alternatively, you can clone the [github repository](https://github.com/smirarab/ASTRAL/).
-You can run make.sh to build the project or simply use the jar file that is included with the repository.
+You can run `make.sh` to build the project or simply use the jar file that is included with the repository.

 ASTRAL is a java-based application, and should run in any environment (Windows, Linux, Mac, etc.) as long as java is installed.
 Java 1.5 or later is required.
 We have tested ASTRAL only on Linux and MAC.